etlbox/etlbox.website/doks_v1.8/content/docs/transformations/row-validation.md

 ---
 title: "Row Validation"
-description: "The RowValidation transformation in ETLBox allows you to validate data rows using build-in or customizable rules."
+description: "RowValidation is a transformation that evaluates rows based on configurable validation rules.
+It supports both row-level and column-level validation using predicates or built-in validation methods.
+Invalid rows can be redirected, logged, or annotated with validation errors, making it suitable for comprehensive data quality checks in ETL workflows."
-lead: "The RowValidation transformation in ETLBox allows you to validate rows in your data flow based on customizable rules.
-This ensures data quality by enforcing conditions such as non-null values, numeric ranges, or custom validation logic on individual columns or entire rows.
-You can apply validation rules at both the row and column level, with invalid rows being routed separately from valid rows for distinct processing."
+lead: "The <code>RowValidation</code> transformation in ETLBox allows you to validate rows in your data flow based on customizable rules.
+This ensures data quality by enforcing conditions such as non-null values, numeric ranges, or custom validation logic on individual columns or entire rows."
 draft: false
 images: []
 menu:
   docs:
     parent: "transformations"
-weight: 520
+weight: 529
 toc: true
 chatgpt-review: true
 ---

 ## Overview

+You can apply validation rules at both the row and column level, with invalid rows being routed separately from valid rows for distinct processing.

+### Buffering Behavior

+- Non-blocking transformation
+- Single input buffer
+- Invalid rows can be redirected to a separate flow using `LinkInvalidTo`

+### Validation Methods

 Validation in `RowValidation` can be done in two primary ways: